amrbdawoud/Sample-Website/readme.txt

 This is a website that I created using Html, CSS, and JavaScript.
-I followed a tutorial on YouTube, here is the link: https://youtu.be/oYRda7UtuhA
 README